TomSendrovich/Better/README.md

 ## University Final Project
 ___

+### Description:
 The app provides a friendly framework for sports gamblers to share their recommendations and review recommendations from other users.

 In addition, a machine learning algorithm is integrated which analyzes and gives a recommendation according to a variety of data.

 ### Objectives: